Pair Trading Indicators

 Z-Score | Rolling | ±2.0 to ±3.0 | Entry/exit signal strength |

-These indicators form the statistical backbone of our market-neutral pairs trading framework.
-Each filter adds a layer of validation to improve trade quality and reduce noise.
+These indicators form the statistical and performance backbone of our market-neutral pairs trading framework.
+Each filter and metric adds a layer of validation to improve trade quality, reduce noise, and enhance strategy evaluation.